mrlauer/gosockjs/README.md

 * Http10.test_streaming.
 * WebsocketHybi10.test_firefox_602_connection_header.
 That test uses websocket version 7, not supported by go.net/websocket.

-I have no plans to fix any of these, as I see little point in supported http1.0 and antique versions of Firefox.
+I have no plans to fix any of these, as I see little point in supporting http1.0 and antique versions of Firefox.